codacy/docs/docs/faq/general/which-platforms-and-technologies-does-codacy-support.md

 description: Codacy runs on every modern browser supporting HTML5 and CSS3.
 ---

-# Which software technologies does Codacy support?
+# Which platforms and technologies does Codacy support?

 ## Supported version control systems and Git providers